2 Cookin Mamas

 How to Make Chocolate Zucchini Bread

-5. Add in chocolate chunks.
-Reserve a few for adding to the top after you pour the batter into the bread pan.
-You can add nuts here if you like an added crunch to your bread.
+5. Add in chocolate chunks, reserving a few for adding to the top after you pour the batter into the bread pan.

 6. Stir until just mixed.